 A Living Will allows you to indicate your wishes concerning the withdrawal or withholding of life-sustaining procedures if you are in a terminal condition with no hope of recovery or are permanently unconscious.
 You decide what you want and how you want it, then chose a person or persons to see to it that these wishes are carried out.
 Your doctor should have a copy as well as any family members that may be called on to give consent.

-To get started with the many benefits a Living Will can provide contact us today for an appointment.
+To get started with a Medical Directive package contact us today for an appointment.

 A Living Trust is a legal document created by you (the grantor) during your lifetime.
 Just like a will, a living trust spells out exactly what your desires are with regard to your assets, your dependents, and your heirs.
 The big difference is that a will becomes effective only after you die and your will has been entered into probate.
 A living trust bypasses the costly and time-consuming process of probate, enabling your successor trustee (who fills basically the same role as an executor of a will) to carry out your instructions as documented in your living trust at your death.